 Personally I think the former is a much more likely outcome than the latter, but I could be wrong.

-What do you make of Amex opening a Centurion Lounge in Atlanta, and how crowded do you think it’s going to be?
+What do you make of the Amex Centurion Lounge Atlanta?